 Do you own a small business?
 You probably realize the powerful impact of social media in our daily lives and its capacity to reach the global audience.
-Every day, billions of people around the world use this platforms to connect, share and communicate with one another.
+Every day, billions of people around the world use these platforms to connect, share and communicate with one another.
 For many businesses, social media marketing is a top priority to ensure maximum brand exposure and for good reason.

 Why social media?